butterfly0923/HLanc/README.md

 IRLM Solvers
 ------------

 The IRLM solvers are implementations of the IRLM algorithm on different hardware platforms.
 The IRLM solvers execute the sparse matrix-vector multiplication by calling the SPMV operators, and thus contain only dense matrix operations in the algorithm.
-There are two solvers for double precision symmetric sparse matrix implemented in the HLanc library: ds\_solver\_mkl and ds\_solver\_gpu.
+There are two solvers for double precision symmetric sparse matrix implemented in the HLanc library:

+    ds_solver_mkl
+    ds_solver_gpu

 The ds_solver_mkl calls the BLAS and LAPACK routines in Intel MKL to perform the operations in the algorithm.
 The ds_solver_gpu calls CUDA kernel functions, CUDA API and cuBLAS to some operations.